PROTONORD/shopify-Royalties/README.md

 ---

-## 🎯 **The Ultimate Shopify Royalty Management Solution**
+## 🎯 **The Ultimate Shopify Royalties Management Solution**

-A comprehensive Shopify data management system with automated backups, database storage, and web-based dashboards for complete e-commerce data control and royalty tracking.
+A comprehensive Shopify data management system with automated backups, database storage, and web-based dashboards for complete e-commerce data control and royalties tracking.

 ## 📋 Table of Contents